Rebecca Radford

 Wiener, Weiss & Madison, APC

-REBECCA S. LUSTER RADFORD is a shareholder at Wiener, Weiss & Madison, A Professional Corporation in Shreveport.
-Rebecca’s practice primarily involves taxation, estate planning, successions, trusts, and business and commercial transactions.
-Rebecca is a frequent speaker on estate planning and taxation topics and is a co-author of Estate Planning in Louisiana, which is part of the Louisiana Practice Series.
-She received a Bachelor of Arts in Economics and Business Administration, cum laude, from Rhodes College in 2008 and a Master of Science in Accounting from the University of Virginia in 2009.
-Rebecca earned a J.D. and a Graduate Diploma in Comparative Law from LSU's Paul M. Hebert Law Center in 2012, cum laude.
-Subsequent to her studies at LSU, Rebecca earned a Master of Laws in Taxation from the University of Florida in 2013.
+Rebecca S. Luster Radford is a shareholder at the Shreveport, Louisiana law firm of Wiener, Weiss & Madison, a Professional Corporation, and a practitioner primarily in the areas of taxation, estate planning, successions, trusts, and business and commercial transactions.
+Ms. Radford is a Board Certified Estate Planning and Administration Specialist as Certified by the Louisiana Board of Legal Specialization.
+She is a frequent speaker on estate planning and taxation topics and is a co-author of Estate Planning in Louisiana, part of the Louisiana Practice Series, since the December 2020 edition.
+She received a Bachelor of Arts in Economics and Business Administration, cum laude, from Rhodes College and a Master of Science in Accounting from the University of Virginia.
+Ms. Radford earned a J.D. and a Graduate Diploma in Comparative Law from LSU’s Paul M. Hebert Law Center, cum laude.
+Subsequent to her studies at LSU, Ms. Radford earned a Master of Laws in Taxation from the University of Florida.

 Cherish van Mullem